Tampa Schools with Digital Media Production Courses

 - Individuals looking to attend classes along with a large student body at a public university can consider the University of South Florida, which is about 10 miles from downtown Tampa.
 It offers two bachelor's degree programs and a master's program in studio art.

-- Students interested in a private institution with a much smaller student enrollment may appreciate the University of Tampa.
-This school, less than a mile from the heart of Tampa, offers a bachelor's degree in digital arts and graphic design as well as a bachelor's program and a minor option in new media production.
+- Students interested in a private institution with a much smaller student enrollment may appreciate The University of Tampa.
+This school, less than two miles from the heart of Tampa, offers a bachelor's degree and a minor in graphic design as well as a bachelor's program and a minor option in new media production.

 Comparison of Schools